ttntm/ttntm/src/pages/games.md

 This was one of the first games I got completely lost in, especially during holidays.
 The core gameplay is a wonderful mix of exploration, resource management and city building, with some occasional diplomacy and conflicts.
 Someone else once labelled this one "relaxing, rewarding and highly addictive", and I couldn't agree more.

 **Cities: Skylines**
 One of the rare gems that I completely got lost in.
 Played both the PC and the PS4 versions; the PC version wins, because there are mods that change both gameplay (i.e. traffic) and visuals (i.e. user created assets like buildings).
-Early (unmodded/vanilla) cities were fun, but what I really discovered as "my thing" was building smaller, highly customized towns that were close/r to reality and (mostly) built using individually placed buildings instead of the vanilla game’s autopopulated zones.
-It’s definitely a time-consuming game, can be tedious too (traffic…), but building [a somewhat realistic looking city](/img/CS_Screenshot.jpg) and looking at it from above felt rewarding to me.
+Early (unmodded/vanilla) cities were fun, but what I really discovered as "my thing" was building smaller, highly customized towns that were close/r to reality and (mostly) built using individually placed buildings instead of the vanilla game's autopopulated zones.
+It's definitely a time-consuming game, can be tedious too (traffic…), but building [a somewhat realistic looking city](/img/CS_Screenshot.jpg) and looking at it from above felt rewarding to me.

 **Civilization III**
 Pretty much the same story as "Age of Empires" and "Anno 1602": hooked as soon as I touched it.
 The turn-based system was a nice change, but turns took longer the larger my empire grew.
 This made "just one more turn..." increasingly more time-consuming, and I remember many short nights as a result of that.